jonnonz1/nz-statute-book/acts/public/1993/cancer-registry-act-1993.md

   (b) knowingly supplies information that is false or misleading in purported compliance with section 5 or section 6(2).

 ### 9 Regulations
-The Governor-General may from time to time, by Order in Council, make regulations for all or any of the following purposes:
+(1) The Governor-General may from time to time, by Order in Council, make regulations for all or any of the following purposes:
   (a) prescribing the form and manner in which reports are to be made to the Director-General under section 5:
   (b) prescribing the time within which reports are to be made to the Director-General under section 5:
   (c) declaring any type of cancer to be a cancer to which this Act does not apply:
   (d) providing for such other matters as are contemplated by or necessary for giving full effect to this Act and for its due administration.
+(2) Regulations under this section are secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements).